Visitors photographing geothermal steam at Hell's Gate, New Zealand.

 Get your booking confirmed instantly

-Hands-on Māori carving experience
+Hands-on experience of Māori carving techniques

-Access to cool plunge pool
+Access granted to the great plunge pool

 Complimentary guided tour (10:30am and 2:30pm, subject to availability)

-Map for self-guided walk
+Map provided for a self-guided walk through Hell's Gate Geothermal Reserve

-Use of changing facilities & lockers
+Use of changing facilities and lockers included in the package

-Access to Māori-inspired wellness rituals
+Access to wellness rituals inspired by Māori culture

 Complimentary shuttle pick-up and drop-off within Rotorua central area (separate booking required)